Mahesh-Jasti/CSES-Algorithms/README.md

 # CSES-Algorithms
-Contains codes for problems in CSES website.
+This repository contains codes for problems in CSES website.